UlyssesZh/SunProxy/README.md

 In this rewrite, I used the codes from the latest commit (bdf74ec) of NetGuard, and I restored NetGuard's original license notice in the source codes and marked every change I made to the codes.
+The app icon is based on a material icon licensed under Apache-2.0.